dnav/dynlink/draft-ietf-core-dynlink.md

 ###Less Than (lt) {#lt}
 When present, Less Than indicates the lower limit value the resource value SHOULD cross before triggering a new state synchronization.
 State synchronization only occurs when the resource value is less than the specified lower limit value.
 The actual resource value is used for the synchronization rather than the lt value.
 If the value continues to fall no new state synchronizations are generated as a result of lt.
 If the value rises above the lower limit value and then drops below the lower limit then a new state synchronization is generated.

+###Notification Band (band) {#band}

+The notification band attribute allows a bounded or unbounded (based on a minimum or maximum) value range that may trigger multiple state synchronizations.
+This enables use cases where different ranges results in differing behaviour.
+For example: monitoring the temperature of machinery.
+Whilst the temperature is in the normal operating range only periodic observations are needed.
+However as the temperature moves to more abnormal ranges more frequent synchronization/reporting may be needed.

+Without a notification band, a transition across a less than (lt), or greater than (gt) limit only generates one notification.
+This means that it is not possible to describe a case where multiple notifications are sent so long as the limit is exceeded.

+The band attribute works as a modifier to the behaviour of gt and lt.
+Therefore, if band is present in a query, gt, lt or both, MUST be included.

+When band is present with the lt attribute, it defines the lower bound for the notification band (notification band minimum).
+State synchronization occurs when the resource value is equal to or above the notification band minimum.
+If lt is not present there is no minimum value for the band.

+When band is present with the gt attribute, it defines the upper bound for the notification band (notification band maximum).
+State synchronization occurs when the resource value is equal to or below the notification band maximum.
+If gt is not present there is no maximum value for the band.

 ### Attribute Interactions

 Pmin, pmax, st, gt and lt may be present in the same query.